-The flowchart in Figure 16 is for a single 24-bit write operation to the AD7711A control or calibration registers.
+Figure 16 shows a single 24-bit write operation to the AD7710 control or calibration registers.
 This shows data being transferred from data memory to the accumulator before being written to the serial buffer.
-Some microprocessor systems will allow data to be written directly to the serial buffer from data memory.
-Writing data to the serial buffer from the accumulator will generally consist of either two or three write operations, depending on the size of the serial buffer.
+Some microprocessor systems allow data to be written directly to the serial buffer from data memory.
+Writing data to the serial buffer from the accumulator generally consists of either two or three write operations, depending on the size of the serial buffer.